Ginakira/UDP-Football-Game/README.md

 # UDP-Football-Game
-A football game on terminal based on ncurses and UDP
+A terminal football game based on ncurses and UDP